-Funded Status and Funding Progress.
-As of July 1, 2011, the most recent actuarial valuation date, the actuarial accrued liability for benefits was \$137,982,000, and the actuarial value of assets was \$0, resulting in an unfunded actuarial accrued liability of \$137,982,000 and a funded ratio of 0 percent.
-The covered payroll (annual payroll of active participating employees) was \$368,648,639 for the 2012-13 fiscal year, and the ratio of the unfunded actuarial accrued liability to the covered payroll was 37.4 percent.
+Funded Status and Funding Progress - As of July 1, 2013, the most recent actuarial valuation date, the actuarial accrued liability for benefits was \$233,811,000, and the actuarial value of assets was \$0, resulting in an unfunded actuarial accrued liability of \$233,811,000 and a funded ratio of 0 percent.
+The covered payroll (annual payroll of active participating employees) was \$389,854,458 for the 2013-14 fiscal year, and the ratio of the unfunded actuarial accrued liability to the covered payroll was 60 percent.

 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment and termination, mortality, and healthcare cost trends.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The Schedule of Funding Progress, presented as required supplementary information following the notes to financial statements, presents multi-year trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+The Schedule of Funding Progress, presented as required supplementary information following the notes to financial statements, presents multiyear trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.

-Actuarial Methods and Assumptions.
-Projections of benefits for financial reporting purposes are based on the substantive plan provisions, as understood by the employer and participating members, and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and participating members.
+Actuarial Methods and Assumptions - Projections of benefits for financial reporting purposes are based on the substantive plan provisions, as understood by the employer and participating members, and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and participating members.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.

-The University's OPEB actuarial valuation as of July 1, 2011, used the entry-age cost actuarial method to estimate the actuarial accrued liability as of June 30, 2013, and the University's 2012-13 fiscal year ARC.
+The University's OPEB actuarial valuation as of July 1, 2013, used the entry-age cost actuarial method to estimate the actuarial accrued liability as of June 30, 2014, and the University's 2013-14 fiscal year ARC.
 This method was selected because it is the same method used for the valuation of the Florida Retirement System.
 Because the OPEB liability is currently unfunded, the actuarial assumptions included a 4 percent rate of return on invested assets.
 The actuarial assumptions also included a payroll growth rate of 4 percent per year and an inflation rate of 3 percent.
-Initial healthcare cost trend rates were 8.29 percent, 9.16 percent, and 8.13 percent for the first three years, respectively, for all retirees in the Preferred Provider Option (PPO) Plan, and 10.43 percent, 4.92 percent, and 8.80 percent for the first three years for all retirees in the Health Maintenance Organization (HMO) Plan.
-The PPO and HMO healthcare trend rates are both 6.5 percent in the fourth year grading identically to 5 percent over 70 years.
+Initial healthcare cost trend rates were 7.4, 7, and 8.2 percent for the first three years, respectively, for all retirees in the Preferred Provider Option (PPO) Plan, and 3.9, 7.8, and 8.3 percent for the first three years for all retirees in the Health Maintenance Organization (HMO) Plan.
+The PPO and HMO healthcare trend rates both grade down to an ultimate rate of 5 percent over 70 years.
 The unfunded actuarial accrued liability is being amortized over 30 years using the level percentage of projected payroll on an open basis.
-The remaining amortization period at June 30, 2013, was 24 years.